utilitydelta/arduino-dotnet/README.md

 # arduino-dotnet
-Various examples using .NET and Arduino
+A .NET app reading data from an Arduino board, connected via USB.